 While reviewing the information, personnel can document the current tube failure and enter whatever information is known at the time.
 When the unit returns to normal operation, the rest of the information can be entered, and if an R-1 form is required, can be printed directly from the system.
 Having quick and easy access to the right data at the right time allows plant personnel to perform their job functions more efficiently and return the unit to full operation in shorter time.
 The Aware boiler software improves the bottom line by enabling a faster recovery, and therefore reducing the duration of forced outages.

 Boiler Integrity Management Software Helps You Avoid Forced Outages

 A key indicator of where and when future leaks are going to occur is by way of the past history of tube leaks at an individual unit or across a fleet of similar units.
-The Aware boiler integrity software provides the tools necessary to record, view, and report tube failures by displaying them on plant-specific interactive CAD drawings.
+The Aware boiler integrity software provides the tools necessary to record, view, and report tube failures by displaying them on plant-specific interactive CAD drawings providing Total Quality Assurance.
 Tube failures that have occurred during a specified date range are displayed on a drawing with filters that identify such information as failure cause, description, repair type, repair status, and unit.
 This visual analysis tool, along with the powerful reporting and trending functions, allows engineers to have improved insight into the boiler’s condition and how quickly the equipment is aging.

 UT readings and wastage rates are key indicators of future problems, therefore the Aware boiler integrity software has been designed to manage this data as well.
 Users can take readings, upload them into the system and calculate a wastage rate over a specified window in time.
 Both measurements and wastage rates can be displayed on the drawings, and color-coded symbols are automatically applied to highlight potential trouble spots.